-I was intrigued for a while by Alton Brown (normally I just love his recipes) and his Oven Baked Eggs.
+For a while, I was lured to the dark side by Alton Brown (normally I just love his recipes) and his Oven Baked Eggs.
 He proposed two methods, one in muffin cups (which left dark areas on the whites) and the other baking on a kitchen towel.
-Frankly, the scorch marks on the first turned me off and the second scared me, especially with my bad memory!
-Besides, my kitchen towels are bad enough without adding scorch marks (or possible fire) to the mix.
+The scorch marks on the first turned me off and the second scared me, especially with my bad memory!
+Besides, my kitchen towels are bad enough without adding scorch marks (not to mention possible fire) to the mix.